-The table below summarises the teachers from
+The table below summarises the teachers from each faculty that currently teaches a Year 7 class.
 Sometimes, the whole school timetable may need to change, resulting in a new teacher taking a class.
+The number in brackets is how many lessons in that KLA per cycle (per fortnight).